foursplaysroblox/pc-fluenticons/README.md

 # Fluent Icons
-An icon pack for Replugged, Powercord & BetterDiscord that replaces most icons with Microsoft's Fluent Design Icons.
+An icon pack for Replugged, Powercord & BetterDiscord that replaces most icons with Microsoft's Modern Fluent Design Icons from Windows 11.
 This theme is forked/based on [GoogleMaterialIcons](https://github.com/DavidNyan10/GoogleMaterialIcons).

 ## Preview
 ![Preview](https://repository-images.githubusercontent.com/462101141/77afc648-8708-40a0-a656-72ffcc11af24)